jakob-heller/fflogs-scraping/README.md

 <a name="example"></a>
 ## Example

 For the example we will look at the predefined logs 2.
-The set consists of 2 logs that have boss kills in them ([1](https://www.fflogs.com/reports/hacvwXKb8mFYrAdx), [2](https://www.fflogs.com/reports/LnjBh2tfZRyv8rpD)).
+The set consists of links to 2 logs that have boss kills in them ([1](https://www.fflogs.com/reports/hacvwXKb8mFYrAdx), [2](https://www.fflogs.com/reports/LnjBh2tfZRyv8rpD)).

 <a name="user-input"></a>
 ### User Input